englandwe/md2022/02_Culture_Club_Annotations.md

 - Brite table: Shows some classes of conserved enzymes across domains of life.
 The ones your organism has are in red.
 - Module: This another pathway-based view which lets you easily see which functional subsets of metabolism your organism has.
 By default, only complete modules (where your organism has all the genes it needs) are shown; this can be adjusted at the top of the page.

-metabolic instructions
+## Method 2: METABOLIC

+To be continued...

-## Questions for Friday Culture club workshop
+## Culture Club Questions

 ### Compare KEGG vs METABOLIC output.
 Find two differences that seem MAJOR to you.
 What are they?